Sreya29/Sreya29.github.io/_posts/2014-3-3-Hello-World.md

 # In task3 and task5 learning through google helped me.But I found them little time taking as I am not familiar with C programming.I learnt some basics for task5.

+# Learning Linux commands and usung them is one of the most interesting part in task-2.

 # I am so happy and glad that i could learn how to create my personal website myself.I found task9 very interesting.

 # Above all i should mention that Google is always my best friend which never disappointed me in learning new things.